ha-data-science/ha-data-science.github.io/pages/c7081/lab-02-statlearn.md

 &nbsp;

+### Recommendations

+- Use a formal, reproducible R script to solve each lab

+- Start with a simple [template script](files/script-template.R)

+- Type 100% of you own code and do not copy and paste any code

+&nbsp;

 ## Basic Commands

 `R` uses *functions* to perform operations.
 To run a function called `funcname`, we type `funcname(input1, input2)`, where the inputs (or *arguments*) `input1` and `input2` tell `R`